awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

    1. Get the following information to identify the Amazon S3 file that you want to import:
       + Bucket name – A *bucket* is a container for Amazon S3 objects or files\.
       + File path – The file path locates the file in the Amazon S3 bucket\.
       + AWS Region – The AWS Region is the location of the Amazon S3 bucket\.
 For example, if the S3 bucket is in the US East \(N\.
 Virginia\) Region, use `us-east-1`\.
-For a listing of AWS Region names and associated values, see [Regions and Availability Zones](Concepts.RegionsAndAvailabilityZones.md)\.
+For a listing of AWS Region names and associated values, see [  Regions, Availability Zones, and Local Zones  ](Concepts.RegionsAndAvailabilityZones.md)\.

       To find how to get this information, see [View an Object](https://docs.aws.amazon.com/AmazonS3/latest/gsg/OpeningAnObject.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 You can confirm the information by using the AWS CLI command `aws s3 cp`\.
 If the information is correct, this command downloads a copy of the Amazon S3 file\.